 ADHD Therapy or Counseling in Jersey City, NJ

 Living with ADHD can make it harder for someone to learn, grow, and build meaningful relationships — but we want you to know that support is available.
 Working with a mental health professional from Thriveworks Counseling in Jersey City, NJ can help you or your child achieve a calmer, more balanced, and more focused state of mind.

 Our goal is to provide flexible, convenient mental health services.
-To do that, we offer online appointments, weekend and evening sessions, and a flexible cancellation policy –– just contact us up to 23.5 hours before your appointment to find a time that works better for you.
+To do that, we offer online appointments, weekend and evening sessions, and flexible cancellations.

 We won’t put you on a waitlist when you call, and you might be able to meet with a provider quickly — sometimes within 48 hours of calling.
 We accept many healthcare insurance plans so check with your provider to see if your plan includes mental health coverage.